Types of civil contracts and their application

 An example of such a contract is a consultancy contract.
 On the one hand, we have an expert who is expected to perform some legal advice, and on the other hand, we have the person who hired him for a certain fee.
 It is important to note that in this type of agreement, nowhere is an absolute end result mentioned and no guarantee is given as to the quality of the service performed.

-Contract for the management of a commercial company | Types of civil contracts
+Commercial Company Management Contract | Types of civil contracts

 Specifics - types of civil contracts